-As a kid, I remember my granny reaching out to castor oil for almost any problem.
-For her, it was ‘THE’ home remedy for a host of ailments.
+As a child, I remember my granny recommending castor oil for almost any problem.
+For her, it was the best home remedy for a host of ailments.
 Even today, the very mention of castor oil summons the numerous natural health benefits it provides.
 But before we delve into details, here is a quick brief about its origin.

 Castor oil is one of the few natural products that fight several ailments.
 Here are the 15 amazing uses and benefits of castor oil in our daily lives.

 Castor oil is a boon when it comes to skin problems like sunburn, acne, dry skin and stretch marks.
 It also helps evade infections like warts, boils, athlete’s foot and chronic itching.
 To treat problems like sun burn, warts, yeast infections, fungal infections or acne, follow these simple steps:

 - Apply directly to the affected skin area.

 - Repeat this in the morning and night for faster results.

 - If the affected area is small – soak a band-aid in castor oil and apply it on the affected area.
 Finally cover it with a clean one.

 If the affected area is large – soak a cloth in castor oil and place on the affected area for an hour before washing off.